Compiling for x86_64

 These builds require a valid x86_64 compiler toolset (see above), and might also need additional software packages installed – see the pre-requisite software page for more details.

-These commands should be run from the same path you ran your configure in above.
+The following commands should be run in the same directory as the one you ran ./configure on.

 Build Threads